 Finland is at risk of falling behind when it comes to human rights development.
-We feel that it is an immense injustice that Finland remains the only Nordic country same-sex marriage is not recognized by state law.
-We believe that every human being has the right to get married, regardless of their gender or sexual orientation.
+We feel that it is an immense injustice that Finland is still the only Nordic country where same-sex marriage is not recognized by state law.
+We believe that every human being has the right to get married regardless of their gender or sexual orientation.

 Citizen’s Initiative for Equal Marriage Law

 Current marriage laws in Finland promote inequality by defining marriage to be exclusively between a man and a woman.
 A Registered Partnership involves all the same obligations, but not all the same rights of marriage.
 Equal marriage law would ensure everyone the right to marriage regardless of the genders of the spouses.
 This would make all partners equal in the eyes of the law.

 The primary objective of the initiative is to ensure that same-sex partners will be allowed to marry in the future.
 The aim of these changes is to increase equality in society.
 We propose that these changes be implemented by alterations to the existing Marriage Act, Act on Registered Partnerships and the Act on legal recognition of the gender of transsexuals.

 The initiative proposes that same-sex partners give up their right to register their partnership as permitted by the Act on Registered Partnerships.
 The changes would not be implemented on registered partnerships that have been performed prior and that the Act on Registered Partnerships be implemented on these partnerships, unless the partners express their wishes to change the registered partnership into a marriage.

 A more equal position in society would improve the respect of gender and sexual minorities, quality of life and happiness as well as prevent discrimination, harassment and mental health problems.
 By altering the laws related to marriage society would recognize same-sex partner as equal to opposite-sex partners.